Prabhatsir31/Prabhatsir31/README.md

 ## 🤓About Me
  - 💻 At the moment, I am aiming to upgrade my technical skills and develop web development projects.
  - 🙌 **Open Source Projects** are something I'd like to work on.
- - ✨ Interested in exploring the possibilities of **Web Developer*
+ - ✨ Interested in exploring the possibilities of *"Frontend Developer"*
  - 📫 To get in touch with me, please email me at srivastavaprabhat522@gmail.com

 ### Contact Me On: